-Butler, a Republican, was the representative for New York's 44th congressional district from 1951 to 1952.
+Butler was the representative for New York’s 44th congressional district and was a Republican.
+He served from 1951 to 1952.

 From May 1941 to Jul 1952, Butler missed 26 of 859 roll call votes, which is 3.0%.
 This is on par with the median of 3.1% among the lifetime records of representatives serving in Jul 1952.
 The chart below reports missed votes over time.